LarryRuane/minesim/README.md

 # minesim -- Cryptocurrency POW mining simulator

 This program simulates a POW mining network, such as Zcash or Bitcoin (or many others).

+## License

+This software is released under the terms of the MIT license, see https://opensource.org/licenses/MIT.

+### Introduction

 Like any simulator, it abstracts away a huge amount of stuff (if it didn't, it wouldn't be a simulator, it would be the thing itself).
 It's a single executable written in Go.
 It can simulate the generation of many thousands of blocks per second of real CPU time.
 It